CHILD FIND NOTICE

 One in ten of Georgia's children have a sensory, emotional, physical, intellectual or language disability that may inhibit learning?
 Many of these disabilities are subtle, so they go unnoticed.
 As a result, children may have trouble in school, at home and with their peers.
 The earlier these disabilities are discovered and identified, the more effectively they can be managed.
-That means the child will have every change to be successful in life.
+That means the child will have every chance to be successful in life.

 Under IDEA, The Individuals with Disability Education Act, the Georgia Department of Education and Chattahoochee County School System have a mission to locate, identify, and evaluate each child—birth through 21 years of age—with a suspected disability, and to provide appropriate educational services to these children throughout Georgia.
 We need your help to find these children.